guitassinari/nfl-rushing/README.md

 - [Postgres](https://www.postgresql.org/download/) >= 13.5

-If you're going to run it using Docker you also will need:
+If you're going to run it using Docker you will need:

 - [Docker](https://docs.docker.com/get-docker/) >= 20.10.8

-### Environment setup
+### Running the app

 Having installed all needed system requirements, its time to prepare your setup.